A little bit about Jonny

 A few extra personal notes…

-I live in Nottingham, with my wife and two teenage children.
-I’m in my early forties and for the last two decades I have been a designer, artist and lecturer.
+I live in Nottingham, UK with my wife and two teenage children.
+I’m in my mid-forties and for the last two decades I have been a designer, artist and lecturer.
 This continues to be the ‘work of my hands’ alongside my work in spiritual direction.
 Visit JonnyNorridge.com for details on my work in art and design.

 Background and Upbringing

 I was bought up in Oxfordshire, with parents who were pastors and four brothers.
-I am fortunate to be surrounded by family who inhabit the worlds of education, medicine, law, charitable-enterprise, theology, science, church leadership and service.
+I am fortunate to be surrounded by family who inhabit the worlds of education, medicine, law, charitable-enterprise, theology, science, publishing, church leadership and service.
 This is not the space to go through the various seasons of my life; save to say, there have been many joys, losses, challenges and graces.
 All this plays a part in my formation and understanding of what a Christlike life looks like and shaping my desire to live compassionately, contemplatively and creatively.